 Make good

 provision Total

-At 1 July 2010 10,000 10,000
+10,000 10,000

-Arising during the year - -
+- -

-Utilised -
+-

-At 30 June 2011 10,000 10,000
+10,000 10,000

 The make good provision relates to the lease of the head office premises in Adelaide, Australia.
 This lease is a 12 month lease, which is renewed annually with no right of renewal.
 As such, the make good provision is disclosed a 'current', as the lessor has the ability to require Site Group to make good of dilapidations at the end of each lease term.
 The lessor has, to date, not exercised its right to require make good dilapidations.
 Site Group has no present plans to exit the lease.